2DTV

 2DTV is a British satirical animated television series which was co-created and produced by Giles Pilbrow for ITV.
 It premiered on ITV on 27 March 2001 and was nominated for the Rose d'Or Award in both 2002 and 2003.

 The programme was considered the spiritual successor of Spitting Image, a 1980s series that also featured work by Pilbrow.
 The show's style also paid homage to the animation studio Hanna-Barbera.
 The voice cast included Jon Culshaw, Jan Ravens and Mark Perry.
-2DTV ran for five series before being cancelled in 2004 due to falling viewing figures.
+2DTV ran for five series before being cancelled on 23 December 2004 due to falling viewing figures.
 It was succeeded in 2008 by the short-lived series Headcases.